Please choose a production

 The Little Theatre is a society run by and for its members, and we welcome anyone who is interested in getting involved.
 Despite its name, The Little Theatre is not so little!
 We have a 350 seat main auditorium, along with a smaller studio theatre, and we stage around 20 shows each season.
 Whatever your interest in the theatre, we can offer you great opportunities to get involved, share skills and experience, and meet and work with friendly, like-minded individuals.

-To confirm the open evening dates, let us know that you are coming or to obtain further information, ring the Box Office on 0116 255 1302.
+Places are limited, so book your place for the next tour or to obtain further information, ring the Box Office on 0116 255 1302.

 If you decide that you would like to join the Leicester Drama Society, which runs The Little Theatre, then you can do so at no cost for the first year of membership.
 Thereafter, the membership fee is £35 per annum, and for those in full time education, unwaged or Senior Citizens, the cost after the first year is just £25.
 To join, simply call the Box Office, or drop in during opening hours.